Scrin/HomeMCU/README.md

 - `bme680` commands
   - `save` forces immediate saving of the bsec state to EEPROM (normally this happens at stop, restart, and automatically every 7 days)
 - `ledstrip` commands
   - json, with HA MQTT light commands, including the custom features.
-For example `{"state":"ON","effect":"sunrise","sunrise_duration":30}` would trigger a 30 minute long sunrise effect for turning on the led strip
+For example `{"state":"ON","effect":"sunrise","sunrise_duration":1800}` would trigger a 30 minute (=1800 seconds) long sunrise effect for turning on the led strip

 ## Pin assignment